Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 Duet 3 Mainboard 6HC v1.02c and later, and Duet 3 Mainboard 6XD v1.02 and later, with an RS485 adapter built-in:
 * These boards have hardware support for the MODBUS RTU from the RS485 header.
 This is shared with the IO1 GPIO channel so if used, do not connect endstops or anything else to the IO1 pins.
 * Fit the RS485_EN jumper to enable the RS485 transciever (see wiring diagrams for location)
-* Wire the device to the RS485 header on the Duet.
+* Wire the device to the RS485 header on the Duet, and provide power to it as necessary.

 For other Duet 3 boards with external RS485 transceivers
 * Wire power and